bakame-php/http-structured-fields/README.md

 ### Item and RFC Data Types

-To handle an item, the package provide a specific `Item` value object with additional named constructors.
+To handle item, the package provide a specific `Item` value object with additional named constructors.
 Items can have different types that are translated to PHP using:

 - native type where possible